strise/gintonic/README.md

 }
 ```

-notice that a field can be transformed arbitrary number of times.
-The only limitation being that the target schema
+notice that a field can be transformed an arbitrary number of times.
+The only limitation is that the target schema
 must be valid.